-Founded in 1827, Lindenwood is a dynamic four-year institution dedicated to excellence in higher education.
-Our historic campus is situated in the heart of St. Charles, Mo., a growing community of more than 65,000 just west of St. Louis.
+Founded in 1832, Lindenwood is a dynamic four-year institution dedicated to excellence in higher education.
+Our historic campus is situated in the heart of Saint Charles, Mo., a growing community of more than 65,000 just west of St. Louis.

-We offer 131 degree programs to approximately 10,000 students a year through values-centered programs that lead to development of the whole person.
+We offer more than 100 degree programs through values-centered education that lead to development of the whole person.
 Our faculty, staff, and administration are committed to an integrative curriculum that focuses on the talents, interests, and future of our students.
 Lindenwood is accredited by the Higher Learning Commission.

 Lindenwood University is known nationally and internationally for innovation, entrepreneurship, and extraordinary dedication to students.
 We believe that education is the way to personal freedom and responsibility, which are the keystones of any democracy.
 We have a heritage that dates back nearly 200 years.
 In that time, we have learned how to educate in a way that helps each student become an enlightened, principled citizen of a global community.

 Lindenwood is an independent institution firmly rooted in Judeo-Christian values.
 Those values include belief in an ordered, purposeful universe, the dignity of work, the worth and integrity of the individual, the obligations and privileges of citizenship, and the primacy of truth.

 Diversity, Equity, and Inclusion Statement

 Lindenwood University is proud of its diverse population of faculty, staff, and students from all corners of the world.
 We intentionally design our policies in such a manner that all stakeholders (whether students, employees, or visitors) will be treated respectfully, fairly, equitably, and with dignity and inclusiveness in the pursuit and achievement of the objectives of their relationship with the university.